marianaWest/duduPokemon/README.md

 https://marianawest.github.io/duduPokemon/

 This is a web application that allows my nephew to check whether a Pokemon is a suitable pet for him to have at home -- not dangerous, too heavy or too big.
+Enter the name of a Pokemon and click "descubra" to find out.

 # Built with